dgraph-io/dgraph/wiki/content/deploy/index.md

 ### HA Cluster Setup using Kubernetes

-This setup allows you to run 3 Dgraph Servers and 3 Zero Servers.
-The instructions are same as [cluster-setup]({{< relref "#cluster-setup">}}) apart from the step to start the cluster.
-We start Zero with `--replicas 3` flag, so all data would be replicated on each of 3 Server nodes.
+This setup allows you to run 15 Dgraph Servers and 3 Zero Servers.
+The instructions are similar to [replicated cluster]({{< relref "#replicated-cluster">}}) setup.
+We start Zero with `--replicas 5` flag, so all data would be replicated on 15 Servers and forms 3 server groups to distribute predicates.

 {{% notice "note" %}} Ideally you should have atleast three worker nodes as part of your Kubernetes cluster so that each Dgraph Server runs on a separate node.{{% /notice %}}